 NeuraLinux Bringing GenAI to the Linux desktop

 Software ages like fine milk.
-To keep it from spoiling, it takes a team of dedicated people and countless man-hours, which is a luxury open-source software (OSS) often lacks.
+Keeping it from spoiling takes a team of dedicated people and countless man-hours, which is a luxury open-source software often lacks.
 Meanwhile, Big Tech products brandish the industry's best engineers and colossal neural networks, further widening the gap due to demand for the latter.
 Nonetheless, we have entered a democratizing era of computing, and I will only stay Team Penguin if they take advantage of the new resources.
-Now that creativity is the limiting reactant to produce great software, the door is wide open for people like me.
+Now that creativity is the limiting reactant to produce great software, the door is wide open for schmucks like me.
 So I will bridge this automation gap by first articulating specific usability problems I encounter (in James Mickens-style), and second proposing simple yet cutting-edge solutions that combine underutilized OS features with generative AI models.

 This blog presents a series of persuasive arguments to defend those solutions, record the knowledge from my first two years of college, and expand the frontier of OSS.
-I'm bored of the traditional way humans use computers, but I see a clear path to making it seamless.
+I'm bored of the traditional way humans compute, but I see a clear path to making it seamless.
 Throughout these articles, you'll find topics from a wide breadth of disciplines that I found really cool.
-I've poured considerable research into each article to ensure that curiosity is the only prerequisite to comprehension.
-I hope reading it provides you with fresh perspective on problems, or recreates an "aha!" moment I had.
-If you disagree with something I said or find a project that piques your interest, please consider reaching out and contributing!
+I've poured considerable research into each one to ensure that curiosity is the only prerequisite to comprehension.
+I hope reading it provides you with fresh perspective on your problems, or recreates an "aha!" moment I had.

 Note: This site is under construction.
 The content that you see is incomplete and will change at any time.

-Regulators can dull, but never declaw GenAI due to Moore’s law
+Regulators can never declaw GenAI due to Moore’s law

 “AI” has been the Wall Street Journal’s darling buzzword of the past year.
-If there’s any one topic their technology section loves to cover, it’s how FAANG/MAMAA/Magnificent 7 will break the world selling their “AIs” to every business imaginable, or how Elon Musk claims those “AIs” will lead to our doom.
-I can practically feel the business people salivating every time they hear of a new profitable technology.
+If there’s any one topic their technology section adores, it’s how FAANG/MAMAA/Magnificent 7 will break the world selling their “AIs” to every business on its surface, or how Elon Musk claims those “AIs” will lead to our extinction.
+I can practically feel the business people salivating every time they hear of a newly profitable technology.
 But I realize it’s time to revisit whether we should actually ready our pitchforks and torches.
-There’s a clear divide between people who understand the theory behind the technique, and people who...
+There’s a growing divide between people who understand the theory behind the technique, and people who...

-Identity digital biases and misinformation by shifting where the news gets cleaned
+Identity digital dirt by shifting where your news gets cleaned

 In the digital age, the proliferation of generative AI has posed unique challenges to the integrity of information.
 News publishers have observed the growing disquiet concerning the authenticity and reliability of digital content.
 I believe there is an urgent need for education and civic engagement to mitigate these challenges.
 Here,...